briandgomez/Study/Security+/Security Operations.md

     - The focus is to determine the ultimate cause of an incident
     - Do not use tunnel vision.
 There can be multiple causes for the breach

-- Threat hunting
-    - You are searching for threats that already exist before an attacker has used them
+- <u>Threat hunting</u>: searching for threats that already exist before alerts or alarms go off

 # Digital Forensics
-- <u>Legal hold</u>: a legal technique to preserve relevant information
+- <u>Legal hold</u>: a legal technique to preserve relevant information for a legal case, investigation, audit, etc.

 - Chain of Custody
     - Controlling evidence